 When the parent divides to form more than two new organisms, such a process is called multiple fission.

 For example, the amoeba performs binary fission, but when disaster strikes the amoeba or comes in a dirty environment, it surrounds itself with three protective layers to protect itself.
-These layers are called cysts, this process is called cysts or encystation.
+These layers are called cysts; this process is called cysts or encystation.

 What is budding?

-When a bud or bud is formed on the parent’s body, and after that, a new organism is formed from that bud, this process is called budding.
+When a bud or bud is formed on the parent’s body, and after that, a new organism is formed from that bud; this process is called budding.
 Budding produces small buds that are initially attached to the parent cell and later separate to mature into a new organism.

 Examples – Hydra, Yeast, etc.

-How many types budding?
+How many types are budding?

 Budding is of two types.